-In July 2014, the IAB issued the final version of IFRS 9.
-This version brings together the classification and measurement, impairment and hedge accounting models and presents a new expected loss impairment model and limited amendments to classification and measurement for financial assets.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+In July 2014, the IASB issued the final version of IFRS 9.
+The package of improvements introduced by the final version of the Standard, includes a logical model for classification and measurement, a single, forward-looking "expected loss" impairment model and a substantially-reformed approach to hedge accounting.
+The Group will examine the impact of the above on its Financial Statement.
+The above were adopted by the European Union - the effective date is 01/01/2018.